SV-97/Py3-Private/README.md

 064 - Polynomial Class
 065 - Program to calculate the probabilities of matchups in a football tournament
 066 - Basic parser combinators
+067 - Small library for defining and solving systems of ordinary differential equations some noise related stuff 068 - Pseudorandom number generators and generators for a bunch of different probability distributions.
+Also has some functions to smooth-out / denoise functions, find probability functions and probability density functions for a given sample as well as a small monte-carlo simulation as an example application of the library (finding the half-time of isotopes given their decay-rate)